-The year 2020 will be forever remembered as a year dominated by the unprecedented COVID-19 pandemic.
-This global crisis has had profound and far-reaching implications, particularly on the world's economies.
-Our study delves into the intricate interplay between COVID-19 and capital markets in 16 countries, categorizing them based on their infection rates.
-This unique analysis unraveled a range of valuable insights.
+The year 2020 will be remembered as a year dominated by the unprecedented COVID-19 pandemic.
+This global crisis has had profound and far-reaching implications, particularly on the world’s economies.
+Our study delves into the intricate interplay between COVID-19 and capital markets in 16 countries categorized by infection rates.
+This unique analysis yields a number of valuable insights.

 In countries with low infection rates, we observed a heightened sensitivity of stock markets to pandemic metrics.
-Specifically, stock returns were significantly affected by the numbers of deaths and infections, highlighting the market's vulnerability to health and economic risks.
-This sensitivity was mirrored by the positive correlation between stock returns and the numbers of recoveries and testing, signifying investor optimism regarding potential recovery scenarios.
-Furthermore, our findings emphasized the critical role of government actions and policies in influencing stock market performance.
+Specifically, stock returns were significantly affected by the numbers of deaths and infections, highlighting the market’s vulnerability to health and economic risks.
+This sensitivity was mirrored by the positive correlation between stock returns and the numbers of recoveries and tests, signifying investor optimism regarding potential recovery scenarios.
+Our findings also emphasize the critical role of government actions and policies in influencing stock market performance.
 Proactive government measures, such as the easing of restrictions in workplaces and educational institutions, were associated with positive stock market responses.
-Conversely, stringent measures and public non-compliance were linked to negative market reactions, reflecting the market's perception of these actions as detrimental to economic activity.
+Conversely, stringent measures and public non-compliance were linked to negative market reactions, reflecting the market’s perception of these actions as detrimental to economic activity.

-In countries characterized by high infection rates, the impact of pandemic-related variables was notably subdued.
-Here, the stock market had likely already integrated the ongoing pandemic conditions into its pricing, reducing the immediate influence of these metrics on stock returns.
-However, the negative correlation between government restrictions and public behavior in high-infection countries and stock market performance suggested that the market perceived stringent measures as indicative of prolonged disruptions and potential economic strain.
-In contrast, positive market reactions to the easing of workplace restrictions indicated that market participants viewed such policy changes as potentially alleviating economic stress and fostering a path to recovery.
+In countries with high infection rates, the impact of pandemic-related variables was notably subdued.
+Here, the stock market had likely already integrated the ongoing pandemic conditions into its pricing, thereby reducing the immediate influence of these metrics on stock returns.
+In high-infection countries, the negative correlation between government restrictions and public behavior, on the one hand, and stock market performance, on the other, suggested that the market perceived stringent measures as indicative of prolonged disruption and potential economic strain.
+Positive market reactions to the easing of workplace restrictions indicated that market participants viewed such policy changes as potentially alleviating economic stress and opening up a path to recovery.

-However, it is important to acknowledge certain limitations of our study.
-Many countries affected by COVID-19 have not been included in this analysis.
-Furthermore, this study is based on data reported by different countries, and it should be noted that not every country reports complete data, and different measures are used, which may influence any comparisons.
-The observed differences in the influence of pandemic-related variables and government actions between countries with low and high infection rates underscore the need for tailored and adaptable strategies in response to health crises.
-The unique circumstances in each category of countries emphasize the complex interplay between pandemic-related factors and government actions, leading to divergent market responses.

-However, it is important to acknowledge certain limitations of our study.
-Many countries affected by COVID-19 have not been included in this analysis.
-Furthermore, this study is based on data reported by different countries, and it should be noted that not every country reports complete data, and different measures are used, which may influence any comparisons.
-The observed differences in the influence of pandemic-related variables and government actions between countries with low and high infection rates underscore the need for tailored and adaptable strategies in response to health crises.
-The unique circumstances in each category of countries emphasize the complex interplay between pandemic-related factors and government actions, leading to divergent market responses.
+Nevertheless, it is important to acknowledge certain limitations of our study.
+Many countries affected by COVID-19 were not included in our analysis.
+Furthermore, although our study used data reported by different countries, it should be noted that not every country reported complete data and that different countries used different measures, which may influence any comparisons.
+Nevertheless, the observed differences in the influence of pandemic-related variables and government actions between countries with low and high infection rates underscore the need for tailored and adaptable strategies in response to health crises.
+The unique circumstances in each category of countries reflect the complex interplay between pandemic-related factors and government actions and lead to divergent market responses.

 Conclusion and policy implications